yellowdolphin/darktable-autolevels-module/README.md

 This script calls AutoLevels to add an _rgb curve_ instance with a baseline color correction.

 [AutoLevels](https://github.com/yellowdolphin/autolevels) is a Python script for batch-processing images with a focus on scanned analog photos with degraded colors.
 It uses a machine-learning (ML) model to automatically correct bleached colors and restore contrast acceptable for display (sRGB or Adobe RGB output color spaces).
-This model predicts curves for the three color channels, which are fitted to splines that are used by darktable's _rgb curve_ module.
+This model predicts curves for the three color channels, which are used as splines in darktable's _rgb curve_ module.

-This script automates the process of setting up RGB curves for a basic color correction.
+This script automates basic color correction using RGB curves.
 It does not add any color grading or “look” to the image.
 You can fine-tune the curves manually if needed.
-Any artistic editing, however, should be done in a separate _rgb curve_ instance.
+Any further artistic editing should be done in a separate _rgb curve_ instance.

 ## Usage